mcg1969/vecLibFort/README.md

 ##### English

+I've released this under the [Boost Software License][boost].
+So do whatever you wish with it.
+You do not have to redistribute the source code; but if you do, you must include the license with it.

-License, schmicense.
-Do with this what you will.
-I would appreciate it if you would give me credit, as I have attempted to do in the previous section.
+If you do use this in your projects, I would appreciate it if you would give me credit, as I have attempted to do in the previous section.
 But I'm not going to get bent out of shape about it.
-Large piles of cash are welcome, as are simple emails of gratitude, or ([unlicensed][]) pull requests!
+Large piles of cash are welcome, as are simple emails of gratitude, or pull requests!

 ##### Legalese

-> This is free and unencumbered software released into the public domain.
+> Boost Software License - Version 1.0 - August 17th, 2003
 >
-> Anyone is free to copy, modify, publish, use, compile, sell, or
+> Permission is hereby granted, free of charge, to any person or organization
-> distribute this software, either in source code form or as a compiled
-> binary, for any purpose, commercial or non-commercial, and by any
-> means.
+> obtaining a copy of the software and accompanying documentation covered by
+> this license (the "Software") to use, reproduce, display, distribute,
+> execute, and transmit the Software, and to prepare derivative works of the
+> Software, and to permit third-parties to whom the Software is furnished to
+> do so, all subject to the following:
 >
-> In jurisdictions that recognize copyright laws, the author or authors
-> of this software dedicate any and all copyright interest in the
+> The copyright notices in the Software and this entire statement, including
-> software to the public domain.
-We make this dedication for the benefit
-> of the public at large and to the detriment of our heirs and
+> the above license grant, this restriction and the following disclaimer,
-> successors.
-We intend this dedication to be an overt act of
-> relinquishment in perpetuity of all present and future rights to this
-> software under copyright law.
+> must be included in all copies of the Software, in whole or in part, and
+> all derivative works of the Software, unless such copies or derivative
+> works are solely in the form of machine-executable object code generated by
+> a source language processor.
 >
-> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-> EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
+> IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-> MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+> FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
+IN NO EVENT
-> IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR
+> SHALL THE COPYRIGHT HOLDERS OR ANYONE DISTRIBUTING THE SOFTWARE BE LIABLE
-> OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE,
+> FOR ANY DAMAGES OR OTHER LIABILITY, WHETHER IN CONTRACT, TORT OR OTHERWISE,
-> ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR
+> ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER
-> OTHER DEALINGS IN THE SOFTWARE.
+> DEALINGS IN THE SOFTWARE.
->
-> For more information, please refer to <http://unlicense.org/>

 [vecLib]:https://developer.apple.com/library/mac/documentation/Performance/Conceptual/vecLib/Reference/reference.html
 [GNU Fortran]:http://gcc.gnu.org/fortran/